ChrisTorng/ChrisTorng.github.io/README.md

 ## Web VR (Virtual Reality) - [Taipei 101](https://christorng.github.io/Taipei101_360VR/)

 View Taipei 101 VR experience.
 Use the center circle to point to object and click to enter.
 Move down to home icon to go back.
+Ctrl+Alt+I to see and modify 3D layout.

 ## Web AR (Argumented Reality) - [source](https://github.com/ChrisTorng/3D)